orchetect/PDFGadget/README.md

 - Burn in annotations
 - Extract plain text (to system pasteboard, to file on disk, or to variable in memory)

-## Getting Started

-1. Add the package to your application as a dependency using Swift Package Manager
-2. `import PDFGadget`

 ## Author

 Coded by a bunch of 🐹 hamsters in a trenchcoat that calls itself [@orchetect](https://github.com/orchetect).